snhobbs/pcb-checklist/schematic-checklist.md

 ## General

 * [ ] CAD ERC 100% clean.
 If some errors are invalid due to toolchain quirks, each exception must be inspected and signed off as invalid.
 * [ ] Verify pin numbers of all schematic symbols against datasheet or external interface specification document (if not yet board proven).
 * [ ] Schematic symbol matches chosen component package
 * [ ] Thermal pads are connected to correct power rail (may not always be ground)
 * [ ] Debug interfaces are not power gated in sleep mode
+* [ ] Power supplies are the right way up
+* [ ] All enable and output control pins are connected appropriately
+* [ ] Check for net names that look the same but aren't (+5 _vs._ +5V _vs._ VDD)
+* [ ] Check for cut-and-paste errors such as wrongly duplicated net names
+* [ ] Check connector pin numbers against their destination---e.g. FFC connectors generally don't connect straight through

 ## Passive components
 * [ ] Power/voltage/tolerance ratings specified as required